401(k) Plan Fix-It Guide - You haven't timely deposited employee elective deferrals

 Timing of other contributions:

-Rules governing the timing of matching contributions or other employer contributions are different from those for elective deferrals.
+Rules about the timing of matching contributions or other employer contributions are different from those for elective deferrals.
 The employer must meet the following rules to obtain a current tax deduction:

 - Contributions made by the employer to match deferrals may be made at the time of the elective deferral contribution or later, but not later than the filing deadline of the employer’s income tax return, including extensions.